GuideSDK Comparison

 • Works reliably but requires explicit history management

-Performance Consideration: Claude’s session_id approach scales better for very long conversations (no need to resend full history).
+Performance Consideration: Claude and Copilot’s session ID approach scales better for very long conversations (no need to resend full history).
 Codex/Gemini history-based approach works fine for typical sessions.

 10. Token Usage Tracking